kaixin-wang/STATS131-CPIPrediction/README.md

-# STATS 131- Spring 2019
+# STATS 131 - Spring 2019
-## Repository for project in STATS 131 Spring 2019
+## Repository for group project

-Project: CPI prediction
+Project: CPI prediction.

-Group members: Kaixin Wang, Qin Hu, Yiqiao Zhang and Emily Suan
+Group members: Kaixin Wang, Qin Hu, Yiqiao Zhang and Emily Suan.

+Please go to the file under Datasets for the notebook.